foundational principles and Commitments

 Accountability is about right action.
 This means following through with promises to ourselves and each other and actually living our intended priorities and values.
 To us, this way of being is called Sacred Alignment and it is our natural condition on this planet.
 We work to provide a structure and container for all of us to practice being more consistently in Sacred Alignment and allow each of us the dignity to live our purpose by owning our part, and following through with our intentions.

 On a spiritual path there is an often talked about triad that addresses how healing happens, this triad is “our work, Spirit’s work, someone else’s work”.
 By fine tuning a personal spiritual practice, we learn to discern what is in the hands of another person, what is up to Spirit, (or outside of our control) and what is ours to be accountable for.
 It is only by owning and tending our own part of the equation that we can truly be a part of the restoration of Sacred Balance.

+Our own personal willingness is an essential part of this humility.
 On the path of spiritual liberation, our fearful little (or giant) egos like to play tricks on us and prompt resistance to our processes of healing and alignment.
 Fearful ego can be very convincing, dressed up as inner critic, helpless child, intellectual superior, or whatever, and will fight like hell to distract and dissuade us from our holy intentions, commitments and positive momentum.
 Personal willingness has the power to entirely dissolve this habituated resistance and its destructive impact on our own well-being.
 We demonstrate this willingness by continuing to show up for ourselves and our community (especially when we don’t feel like it).
-This willingness to turn toward that which will truly serve us is essential to successful evolution.
+This willingness to turn toward that which will truly serve us is key to successful evolution.